Diego Restrepo

-Diego Alejandro Restrepo Garcia (born February 25, 1988) is a Colombian-American football coach and former football player who played as a goalkeeper.
-Currently, he is the Head of Goalkeeping for D.C.
-United, a Major League Soccer franchise.
+Diego Alejandro Restrepo Garcia (born February 25, 1988) is a soccer coach and former player who played as a goalkeeper.
+Currently, he is the Goalkeeping coach for Manchester City Women, a member of the Barclays Super League.
+Additionally, he is the Goalkeeper coach of the Welsh Senior Women’s National Team.

 Playing career

 College and amateur

 Restrepo lived in Colombia until he was 11 before moving to West Palm Beach, Florida with his family.
 He attended American Heritage School, and spent time at the IMG Soccer Academy in Bradenton, Florida, before going on to play three years of college soccer at the University of South Florida.
 He transferred to the University of Virginia prior to his junior year, and quickly installed himself as the team's starting goalkeeper for Virginia, with whom he won the ACC Championship and the NCAA National Championship in 2009.

 During his championship season, Restrepo broke school records previously held by Tony Meola for games played (25), minutes played (2348), shutouts (16), consecutive shutouts (11) and consecutive scoreless minutes (1176).
 He was named the Most Valuable Player (MVP) of the ACC Tournament and Defensive Most Valuable Player of the NCAA Tournament.

 During his college years Restrepo also played for the Bradenton Academics in the USL Premier Development League.